Schniz/bs-faker/README.md

 # Usage

-Don't hesitate to view the interface file `Faker.rei` to see library usage.
+Don't hesitate to view the interface files `*.rei` to see library usage.

 ## API